o3de/o3de-multiplayersample/README.md

 # register the engine (only need to do this once)
 > c:/path/to/o3de/scripts/o3de register --this-engine

+# register the asset gems (only need to do this once)
+> c:/path/to/o3de/scripts/o3de register --all-gems-path c:/path/to/o3de-multiplayersample-assets/gems

 # register the project (only need to do this once)
 > c:/path/to/o3de/scripts/o3de register -p c:/path/to/o3de-multiplayersample

-# register the asset gems (only need to do this once)
-> c:/path/to/o3de/scripts/o3de register --all-gems-path c:/path/to/o3de-multiplayersample-assets/gems
 ```

+The final step will print out warnings that the compatibility check for MultiplayerSample and Blast will be skipped.
+These warnings can be ignored.

 ### Step 3.
 Configure and build